crystal-linux/branding/README.md

 ## Naming

-Following our rebranding from "CrystalUX" to "Crystal", we asked to be referred to as such.
+We ask to be referred to as "Crystal"
  "Crystal Linux" and "the Crystal Linux distribution" are also applicable in situations where "Crystal" would be too broad or confusing of a term.

 ## Use of Logo